-Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence Evidence Statement There is some evidence that among adults motivated to quit smoking, 12 weeks of open-label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year.
-Design Randomized clinical trial There is some evidence that among adults motivated to quit smoking, abrupt smoking cessation is the more Randomized controlled non-inferiority trial k.
+Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence Evidence Statement Design Among adults motivated to quit smoking, 12 weeks of open-label treatment including counseling and one of the following: nicotine patch, varenicline, or combination nicotine replacement therapy (nicotine patch and nicotine lozenge) are equally effective in assisting motivated smokers to quit smoking over a period of one year.
+Randomized clinical trial Among adults motivated to quit smoking, abrupt smoking cessation is the more effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction.
+Randomized controlled non-inferiority trial k.
 Topical Drug Delivery:

-Evidence Statements Regarding Smoking Cessation Medications and Treatment Some Evidence, continued effective method that leads to lasting abstinence over a period of 4 weeks to 6 months compared to gradual cessation, even for smokers who initially prefer to quit by gradual reduction.